 Your meter displays the message "Waste Tank Near Full" or "Waste Tank Full", and may not print.

 Excess ink from purges and heavy use eventually fills the ink waste tank in the meter.

-- When the ink reservoir nears capacity, your meter displays the message "Waste Tank Near Full".
+- When the ink reservoir nears capacity, the meter displays the message "Waste Tank Near Full".

-- When ink reservoir reaches full capacity, your meter displays "Waste Tank Full".
+- When ink reservoir reaches full capacity, the meter displays the message "Waste Tank Full".

 - You can temporarily suspend the "Waste Tank Near Full" message and continue processing mail for a short time.

-- However, once the "Waste Tank Full" message appears, your meter becomes inoperable and requires immediate service.
+- Once the "Waste Tank Full" message appears, the meter becomes inoperable and requires immediate service.

-The following steps may allow you to temporarily suspend the "Waste tank near full" message and process mail:
+Follow these steps to temporarily suspend the "Waste Tank Near Full" message and process mail.

 - Versions below 16.04: Update your system, then go to Step 3 to clear the message.